6 strategies to get a divorce without going broke

 2) Be clear on what you will pay

-Ask up front what your attorney will charge you for their services.
+Ask upfront what your attorney will charge you for their services.

-“That’s where I see people make a mistake in the beginning, is they sign an engagement letter and don’t ask the hourly rate,” said financial advisor Megan Gorman, managing partner at Chequers Financial Management in San Francisco.
+“That’s where I see people make a mistake in the beginning, are they sign an engagement letter and don’t ask the hourly rate,” said financial advisor Megan Gorman, managing partner at Chequers Financial Management in San Francisco.

 You also want to ask if a junior attorney or paralegal will be working on the team, which can help defray some of the expenses because their work typically costs less.